pyodide/pyodide-blog/content/posts/jspi.md

 Integration](https://developer.chrome.com/release-notes/137#javascript_promise_integration).
 This will make Pyodide quite a lot more useful.

-Thanks to Antonio Cuni for helpful feedback.
+Thanks to Antonio Cuni for feedback on a draft.

 ## Pyodide's stack switching API